The MA in African Studies Program

 Fields of Study: African Studies considers the arts, history, cultures, languages, literatures, politics, religions, and societies of Africa as well as issues concerning development, health, and the environment.
 The program offers considerable flexibility and choice.
 Enrollment in the M.A. program in African Studies provides students with the opportunity to register for the many African studies courses offered in the various departments of the Graduate School of Arts and Sciences and the professional schools.
 In addition, the Program in African Studies offers two interdisciplinary seminars to create dialogue and to integrate approaches across disciplines.

 Requirements for the M.A.
-Degree: A student may choose one of the following areas of concentration: history; anthropology; political science; economics; sociology; arts and literatures; languages and linguistics; religion; environmental and development studies and public health The program requires sixteen courses:
+Degree: A student may choose one of the following areas of concentration: history; anthropology; political science; sociology; arts and literatures; languages and linguistics; religion; environmental and development studies; and public health.

 - Four courses of instruction in an African language.
 Students who are able to demonstrate advanced proficiency in an African language are encouraged to discuss their placement with the respective language instructor prior to, or at the beginning of the semester.
-Please contact Director of Program for African Languages, Dr. Kiarie Wa ‘Njogu , with further inquiries.
+Please contact Director of Program for African Languages, Dr. Kiarie Wa ‘Njogu, with further inquiries.

-- Four other approved courses offered in the Graduate School or professional schools and
+- Four other approved courses offered in the graduate school or professional schools and

 The Master’s Thesis: The Master’s thesis is based upon research on a topic approved by the Director of Graduate Studies and advised by a faculty member with expertise or specialized competence in the chosen topic.Students must submit their thesis for joint evaluation by the adviser and a second reader, who is chosen by the student in consultation with the DGS.
 An archive of recent MA thesis titles can be viewed on the thesis archive (link to archive).